The length spectrum of holomorphic quadratic differential metrics: Lamination and flat cone metric

-Suppose $A$ is not the entire surface $S$.
-Since the complement of $A$ is an open set, $A$ must contain a boundary point, which lies in a boundary leaf $k$.
-Its lift $\Tilde{k}$ is a boundary leaf of $\Tilde{A}$, which gives a boundary geodesic $\gamma(\Tilde{k})$ of the lamination $\gamma(\Tilde{A})$ by lemma \ref{boundary leaf}.
-Thus, $\gamma(\Tilde{k})$ is a boundary geodesic of some polygonal principal region.
-Similar to the discussion above about crown sets, boundary geodesics of a polygon come from a sequence of leaves containing only one cone point, which form a geodesic chain.
-For the side where the angle at the cone point is $\pi$, $\Tilde{k}$ is approximated by the nonsingular leaves in $\Tilde{A}$.
-For the other side, $\Tilde{k}$ can be viewed as the union of subrays of adjacent leaves in the geodesic chain, which can also be approximated by leaves in $\Tilde{A}$.
-See figure \ref{sides}.
-Thus every nonsingular point of $\Tilde{k}$ could not be a boundary point.
-Contradiction.
+Now suppose $A$ is not the entire surface $S$, then the complement is the union of some ideal polygons.
+Since the complement of $A$ is an open set, $A$ must contain a boundary point and therefore a boundary leaf, denoted by $k$.
+Its lift $\tilde{k}$ is a boundary leaf of $\tilde{A}$ and it generates a boundary geodesic $\gamma(\tilde{k})$ of the lamination $\gamma(\tilde{A})$ by Lemma \ref{boundary leaf}. $\gamma(\tilde{k})$ is also a boundary edge of a principal region which is an ideal polygon.
+It´s clear that boundary edges of an ideal polygon come from a sequence of leaves which form a good geodesic chain.
+But for every nonsingular point of a leaf in a good geodesic chain, it can be approximated from both the positive and the negative side because it belongs to two adjacent leaves.
+See an example in Figure \ref{sides}.
+Thus it cannot be a boundary point and $\tilde{k}$ cannot be a boundary leaf.
+Contradiction. \end{proof}

-In conclusion, for any flat geodesic satisfying the requirement of prop \ref{nonsingular}, it must be dense in the surface $S$. \end{proof}